HITECHCRIME/HC_SG143_Getem_Snitch/README.md

 mid-zone approaching
 blessed by a witch
-bewitched in trance coz (entranced) aye
+bewitched in trance (entranced aye)
 (bait and switch)
 switch'em up